DardenDSC/club-resources/recruiting/README.md

 to describe to them how you would approach the problem, including technical detail on the technical methods you choose and why.
 There may also be one interview that is more like a typical business consulting case.

-**Office Locations**: 5 "hub"" cities -

- 1. Waltham, MA
- 2. New York, NY
- 3. Chicago, IL
- 4. San Jose, CA
- 5. Washington, DC (Public Sector)

 **Darden Contact**: Andie Dobbelaere, Jamie Carroll, Jen Guracech

 **Additional Info**: Recently introduced the concept of an "Analytics Translator".
 See [this article](https://www.mckinsey.com/about-us/new-at-mckinsey-blog/the-new-analytics-translator-from-big-data-to-big-ideas) on the origin of the title.
 See [this article](https://www.mckinsey.com/careers/meet-our-people/careers-blog/andrea) on an analyst that lateraled into the Analytics Translator role.

-**Analytics/Tech Acquisitions**:

- - QuantumBlack
- - 4tree - big data analytics firm for retail and FMCG
- - VisualDoD - defense analytics tool
- - Veryday - a design/innovation consultancy
+McKinsey Analytics is a functional group within McKinsey born from a need expressed by clients to have consultants with deeper data science knowledge and change management.
+It is integrated within projects such that the typically staffing would be a Data Scientist, Data Engineer, Generalist Consultant, and Software Developer.
+McKinsey Analytics is actually a number of even more specialized teams (Journey Analytics, Healthcare Analytics and Delivery, Public Sector, etc.) so you should know which are you are going to focus on before applying.

+---

 ### BCG GAMMA

-**Overview**: A special resource within GAMMA born from a need expressed by clients to have consultants with deeper data science knowledge and change management.
-It is integrated within projects such that the typically staffing would be a Data Scientist, Data Engineer, Generalist Consultant, and Software Developer.

-**Interview Timeline & Roles**: Senior Data Consultant (Applications: Early October; Decisions Mid December)
+**Role**: `Senior Data Scientist` (Analogous to Generalist Consultant Level)

+**Office Locations**: 4 North American "hub"" cities -

+ 1. Boston, MA
+ 2. Chicago, IL
+ 3. Los Angeles, CA
+ 4. Toronto, ON

+**Interview Timeline**:

+Applications Open: Early October
+Decisions: Mid December

 **Interview Process**: